Year of entry 2024

-There are additional costs for supervision (minimum 18 hours) and personal therapy (minimum 70 hours) payable directly to the practitioners concerned.
+Personal therapy and clinical supervision are a compulsory requirement of this programme with costs payable directly to the practitioners.
 Fees may vary from approximately £35 to £75 per hour with an average cost of £50.
 You will need to complete:

-You are required to become a student member of BACP (currently £82 per year in 2022) and to take out professional liability insurance each year of the course for your supervised practice.
+You will need to take out professional liability insurance each year of the course for your supervised practice.
 The cost of this depends on the amount insured (estimated at £75 per year).